 Did you know that, on average, Canadians eat more than double the amount of sodium they need each day?
 Eating too much sodium can cause high blood pressure, stroke, heart disease and kidney disease.
 Cutting back on sodium can help you and your family to stay healthy and feel their best.
 When you think of reducing sodium in your family’s meals, what is the first thing that comes to mind?
 Since salt is the main source of sodium in the foods Canadians eat, your first thought may be to reduce your use of the salt shaker in the kitchen or at the dinner table.
 However, while the salt shaker is the most obvious source of salt at home, the real culprit is processed foods, most of which don’t even taste salty.+ MORE

 June 23, 2011 | Posted in: Recipes | Tags: snacks, bran, muffins, kid friendly

-Makes: 24 mini or 12 regular muffins Serving Size: 1 mini muffin These are bite size as well for smaller appetites or pack two for larger ones.
-They are easier to sneak into a lunch bag and have a couple bites of before they sneak out for recess.
+This recipe is perfect for kids.
+These muffins are bite size for smaller appetites or you can pack two for larger ones.
+They are easy to sneak into a lunch bag or having a couple of bites before they sneak out for recess.

 June 23, 2011 | Posted in: Recipes | Tags: Salad, vegetables, coleslaw

 Makes: 6 servings

 Ingredients:4 cups (1 L) finely shredded green cabbage2 cups (500 mL) finely shredded red cabbage2 carrots, shredded½ cup (125 mL) thinly sliced celery¼ cup (50 mL) chopped Italian parsley½ cup (125 ml) cider vinegar + MORE

-June 23, 2011 | Posted in: Recipes | Tags: Dinner, lunch
+June 23, 2011 | Posted in: Recipes | Tags: Dinner, tuna